maomingyang1314/MACOS--AMD-3700X-TUFB450-ROG5700XT-/README.md

   If you encounter problems, please leave your valuable comments Supported the big sur support, audio, start-up no problem.
 In EFI2 and EFI, it can be used as long as three codes are injected.
  HFUT（合肥工业大学）

+ I have update the latest EFI for MacOS,which I packed in .ZIP files.If your AMD card is not 5700XT series .please choise the EFI without 5700XT series.